Division of Vascular Surgery

 - Treatment of chronic lower extremity ulcers due to diseases of the veins (thrombosis, phlebitis)

-Visit Vascular Surgery at Fletcher Allen Health Care, our clinical teacher partner.
+Visit Vascular Surgery at The University of Vermont Medical Center, our clinical teacher partner.